 We have also been identifying active ingredients that control willow-carrot aphid on carrot crops in HDC Project FV 375 and the SCEPTRE project.

-Bulletins using the day-degree forecast are available on the HDC Pest Bulletin website hosted by Syngenta.
+Bulletins using the day-degree forecast are available on the AHDB Pest Bulletin website hosted by Syngenta.

 HDC Project FV 375 - Novel strategies for pest control in field vegetable crops.